 Resources and organizations specific to Canada:

-- BC Patient Safety & Quality Council - Sepsis resources for health professionals and patients in BC.
+- Health Quality BC - Sepsis resources for health professionals and patients in BC.

 - Detection and Diagnosis of Sepsis in Rural and Remote Areas of Canada - Report by the Canadian Agency for Drugs and Technologies in Health (from 2019).